Be a savvy student - what you need to know

 Consider how you will pay for your qualification.

-Consider if you are eligible for a HECS loan (including VET FEE-HELP) to pay for your tuition.
+Consider if you are eligible for a HELP loan (or a VET Student Loan) to pay for your tuition.

-You will also need to consider how you will pay for any incidental fees required as you will not be able to use a HECS loan (including VET FEE-HELP) for these fees.
+You will also need to consider how you will pay for any incidental fees required as you will not be able to use a HELP loan or(a VET Student Loan) for these fees.

-If you are not eligible for a HECS loan (including VET FEE-HELP), consider whether you are able to pay your tuition fees (and incidental fees) upfront in total/via instalments/payment plans to your institution.
+If you are not eligible for a HELP loan (including a VET Student Loan), consider whether you are able to pay your tuition fees (and incidental fees) upfront in total/via instalments/payment plans to your institution.
 You can also enquire with them about whether you would be eligible for any in-house scholarships or other financial assistance they may offer.

 How is the qualification / training delivered?